-Pursuant to Article 5, paragraph (3) of the Law on the National Development Strategy ("Official Gazette of the Republic of North Macedonia" no. 30/24), the Assembly of the Republic of North Macedonia, at its session held on ..2024, adopted
+Pursuant to Article 5, paragraph (3) of the Law on the National Development Strategy ("Official Gazette of the Republic of North Macedonia" no. 30/24), the Assembly of the Republic of North Macedonia adopted the National Development Strategy 2024-2044 at its session held on October 29, 2024.